lizcory/lcsite/content/research.md

 - Dean of the College Premium for Excellence in Cognitive Science - *May 2018*
 - Elected to Phi Beta Kappa, Rhode Island Alpha Chapter - *April 2018*
 - Elected to Sigma Xi Scientific Research Honors Society - *March 2018*
-- Karen T. Romer Undergraduate Teaching and Research Award - *May 2017*
+- Karen T. Romer Undergraduate Teaching and Research Award (UTRA) - *May 2017*